Why Investing in Phuket Property Makes Sense

 We have seen the opening of new world class hospitals and medical centres, modern dental offices and clinics of all kinds.
 These improvements to medical care on the island are especially attractive to retirees.

-You can read more about Phuket’s hospitals here:
+You can also read more about Phuket’s hospitals in our article here:

 There is now an array of quality new schools for younger families of all nationalities, with extremely competitive fees.
 The newly opened BCIS in Chalong even has Southern Thailand’s first planetarium.
 Don’t be surprised if an international university is the next institution to call Phuket home.